The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Instantiate, explore, build workflows, build pipelines and learn how to use GCS, message broker and SAP Vora in SAP Data Hub, developer edition.

-Instantiate, explore, build workflows, build pipelines and learn how to use GCS, message broker and SAP Vora in SAP Data Hub, trial edition.
+Instantiate, explore, build workflows, build pipelines and learn how to use GCS, message broker and SAP HANA in SAP Data Intelligence, trial edition.

 Explore some of the advanced analytics features in SAP HANA.